Hyperspeed

-Hyperspeed is a space combat role-playing video game developed by MicroProse Software in 1991 for DOS, and is a sequel to Lightspeed.
+Hyperspeed is a space combat role-playing video game developed by MicroProse Software in 1991 for MS-DOS, and is a sequel to Lightspeed.

 Plot

 Hyperspeed is a game in which the player must discover a home for the relocation of humankind after the humans have made Earth practically uninhabitable.
 The player pilots a starship with a variety of weapons and encounters both friendly alien races, and hostile aliens that the player must either or broker peace treaties to allow the settlement of new worlds.
 The game allows the player to explore four different star clusters, each one with its own difficulty level.

 Gameplay

 Spaceflight is similar in style to the Wing Commander or X-Wing titles.
 Most races initially adopt a neutral stance towards the player, unless they ambush the player in between star systems.
 The player can then choose to attack or hold their fire, which can influence future relations with that species.
 The player may also choose to launch an unguided probe to initiate communications with neutral or friendly species.
 The player-controllable vehicles consist of the main Trailblazer-class cruiser (top left screenshot on box back) and small spacecraft chassis that can be quickly reconfigured for three different roles (that of a space superiority fighter, a powerful self-guided drone with poor maneuverability or a weak homing missile with excellent maneuverability).
 The player can also launch an escape pod if the Trailblazer is hopelessly crippled.

 In addition, the Trailblazer is also equipped with a fast moving turret with which to shoot down lightly armored fighter craft.
 While this weapon (along with the weapons equipped on a fighter-variant chassis) cannot penetrate capital ship armor, the Trailblazer is also equipped with a powerful front-mounted main gun to deal with larger threats.
 Guided missiles and drone craft can also damage capital ships.
 Some aliens are equipped with shield generators that can negate main gun attacks.
 However, these generators are vulnerable to fighter and turret fire, as they are attached to the exterior of the ship.
 The shield component, along with certain weapon turrets, can be targeted by precision fire - a revolutionary feature for the time.
 This also ensures that no one weapon system becomes redundant at any point during the course of a game.